JPCBRGS/JPCBRGS/README.md

 <h1 align="center">Hello, welcome to my GitHub.</h1>
 <p align="justify">I'm a 20 years old brazilian computer science student at the Universidade Federal de Viçosa in the state of Minas Gerais.
 Here, I'll be uploading projects I create during my graduation and some other coding in different programming areas.
-Currently I'm working more with C and C++ languages on college projects and also web programming by myself.</p>
+Currently I'm working more with C and C++ languages on college projects.</p>

 <h3 align="left">Languages and Tools:</h3>